Looking for credit help? Check out The Truth About Credit Cards!

 The national average 30-year fixed-rate was as high as 6.63 percent for a conforming loan and 7.99 percent for a comparable jumbo loan, the company said.

-That spread is much higher than the typical disparity in rates, which BanxQuote said generally remained within a quarter of a point or less up until August 2007, when the secondary market collapsed.
+That spread is much higher than the typical disparity in rates, which BanxQuote said generally remained within a quarter of a point or less up until August 2007, when the secondary mortgage market collapsed.

 “The Jumbo-Conforming Mortgage Spread started widening from 0.16 percent in late July 2007, reaching a peak of 1.90 percent in late March 2008, and narrowing somewhat since then,” said Norbert Mehl, CEO of BanxQuote.